 - Plant (pointy end up) 2 inches under soil and about 6 inches apart and cover with soil

 - Label rows with variety and date planted

 - They should be ready to harvest and dry mid August next year

 - Harvest when the tops fall over

 - It is easy to plait garlic for storage after drying the bulbs outside in the sun

-So there you have it, besides the financial benefits of growing your own garlic, as mentioned, there is absolutely no taste comparison with the imported variety of your own organically grown cloves.
-Your home-grown garlic is juicy and sweet with a delicate fragrance and simply superior.
-Your garlic is easy to grow and maintain and you know where it came from ~ very important.
+So there you have it, besides the financial benefits of growing your own garlic it is far superior to the imported variety.
+You will be delighted at the freshness of your own organically grown cloves ~ no chemicals or preservatives.
+Your home-grown garlic is juicy and sweet with a delicate fragrance and taste.
+Garlic is so easy to grow and maintain and you know where it came from ~ very important.
 Another excellent and easy vegetable to grow!